-The stress when studying for exams is something we have all experienced.
-You study your notes, pour over your text book, read and re-read flash card after flash card.
+The stress when studying for the NCIDQ Exams is something we all experience.
+You study your notes, pour over your textbook, and read and re-read flashcard after flashcard.
 You squeeze your eyes shut to try and see in your mind what’s written on the back…

 You complete and repeat this process in the hope that come exam day, you’ll have all the answers stored neatly away in your mind.
-Once you finally feel pretty confident you know your stuff, you take a practice exam.
+Then, once you finally feel pretty confident you know your stuff, you take a practice exam.

 You click through each question with ease, expecting to see fireworks shoot from your computer once you have finished, victorious.
 Last question…click… and result: FAIL.